 In a digital age, where the necessity to create content is our top priority, we are often tempted to use all the available information in implementing our creative solutions.
-Certainly what many omit lies precisely in the question of knowing how much of that content is the cognitive load of the final consumers and how much of it is actually consumed?
+Certainly what many omit lies precisely in the question of knowing how much of that content is the cognitive load of the final consumers and how much of it is consumed?

 This question leads us to explore the range of every designer and to talk about the importance of white space and how often it is a compulsory element in our graphic compositions.

 Imagine that you are an editor responsible for compiling hundreds of manuals for a company that produces electrical appliances.
 You would certainly want to find a superb balance of words and photos, assuming that few people read the manuals with pleasure.
 Hence, it is crucial to keep the attention of consumers.
-The white space in this case is the star of the show that provides an epilogue between words and photos.
-Instead of using the telephones for technical support in this case, they will understand the advice on the use of the products on their own.
+The white space, in this case, is the star of the show that provides an epilogue between words and photos.
+Instead of using the telephones for technical support, in this case, they will understand the advice on the use of the products on their own.

-The presence of small white spaces in the design of our content is surely a benefit for the visibility and the way they affect the consumption of content from end users.
+The presence of small white spaces in the design of our content is surely a benefit for the visibility and the way they affect the consumption of content from end-users.

 The main task is how far we can go with the use and how to manipulate it on macro surfaces.
-Studies show that macro white spaces result in effective targeting of users’ attention to priority information and to the message that needs to be interpreted.
+Studies show that macro white spaces result in ineffective targeting of users’ attention to priority information and to the message that needs to be interpreted.

 In times of visual chaos, white space will always stimulate our view to effectively organizing the visual information needed for interpretation.